flutter/website/src/docs/testing/ui-performance/index.md

 If the performance overlay shows red in the UI graph, start by profiling the Dart VM, even if the GPU graph also shows red.

-#### The Flutter Inspector, performance profiling, and Dart DevTools
+#### Performance profiling with Dart DevTools

-Dart DevTools provides features like the Flutter Inspector, profiling, examining the heap, and displaying code coverage.
+Dart DevTools provides features like profiling, examining the heap, and displaying code coverage.
 DevTool's _timeline_ view allows you to investigate the UI performance of your application on a frame-by-frame basis.

 {{site.alert.note}}
   Observatory is being replaced by Dart DevTools.